 Battery is defined under NRS § 200.481 as willfully and intentionally using force or violence against another person in an unlawful manner.
 In order to be charged with battery, an individual must actually make physical contact with the alleged victim.

-If an individual is convicted of battery, he or she can be charged with a misdemeanor, and sentenced to up to six months in jail, and/or up to a $1,000 fine.
-If the battery resulted in substantial bodily harm to the alleged victim, the offender can be convicted of a class C felony and sentenced to up to five years in prison, and/or a maximum of $10,000 in fines.
+If an individual is convicted of battery, he or she can be charged with a misdemeanor and sentenced to up to six months in jail and/or up to a $1,000 fine.
+If the battery resulted in substantial bodily harm to the alleged victim, the offender could be convicted of a class C felony and sentenced to up to five years in prison and/or a maximum of $10,000 in fines.

-If a deadly weapon was used during the commission of a battery, the offender can be charged with a class B felony and sentenced to between two and 10 years behind bars, and/or a fine of up to $10,000 fine.
-If a deadly weapon was used and it led to substantial injury, the offender can face between two and 15 years in prison, and/or up to a $10,000 fine.
+If a deadly weapon was used during the commission of a battery, the offender could be charged with a class B felony and sentenced to between two and 10 years behind bars and/or a fine of up to $10,000 fine.
+If a deadly weapon was used and it led to substantial injury, the offender can face between two and 15 years in prison and/or up to a $10,000 fine.